-The District Counsel/Secretary, Superintendent, and Engineer are responsible for overseeing the development of the Reclamation District 1 Emergency Operations Plan.
+The District Secretary and Engineer are responsible for overseeing the development of the Reclamation District 1614 Emergency Operations Plan.
 The District Engineer will maintain the District Flood Contingency Map which constitutes Annex A of the Plan.
-The District Counsel/Secretary, Superintendent, and Engineer are responsible for periodic review of the District Emergency Operations Plan and Annex A to determine the need for revisions or updates.
+The District Secretary and Engineer are responsible for periodic review of the District Emergency Operations Plan and Annex A to determine the need for revisions or updates.

 The District Board will approve this plan when initially completed.
 The District President is authorized to approve routine updates and revisions.
 The District Board will review and reapprove the Emergency Operations Plan and Annex A at least every three years.
-Revised plans must be reviewed and approved by protected cities and the County.